MEET THE TLCU TEAM

 TINA SAMUEL

-NDIS Administration Specialist
+Administration Specialist (NDIS)

 Tina’s main role at TLCU is to build client relationships and to support our professionals in delivering exceptional services.